GISMentors/qgis-plugins/start_plugin.rst

 Start QGIS Plugin
 #################

 Start the ``Plugin Builder`` plugin and fill necessary inputs.
-In the first step, we are going to fill the names for Python classes and module names.
+In the first step, we are going to specify name of Python class, module name, short description, etc.

 .. figure:: images/plugin_builder0.png

-        Initialization of new QGIS Plugin
+        Initialization of a new QGIS Plugin

-.. note:: Don't use ``.py`` (or any extensions) in the names.
+.. warning:: Don't use ``.py`` (or any extensions) in the module name.

 In the next screen, fill longer description of the plugin.